PRECIOUS-Gold near 2-week low as dollar eclipses safe-haven appeal

 Rekindled Sino-U.S. trade tensions have seen the dollar mimicking its characteristics from last year when it was preferred over gold as a safe-haven hedge.

-The dollar index booked its biggest weekly rise since early March last week supported by concerns about European parliamentary elections.
+The dollar index booked its biggest weekly rise since early March last week.

 Market participants were left concerned after Google confirmed a Reuters report stating that it suspended some business with Chinese tech giant Huawei, which has been a sticking point in the trade relations between the United States and China.